 Time is running out.
 Climate scientists have put us on notice: our actions over the next 10 years will decide where humanity lives for the rest of its existence.
 We need government, business and individuals to participate and accelerate climate action.
-Against the backdrop of the UK's net zero target, our 3 climate leaders from Landsec, M&G Investments and ETL shared the secrets to their success.
+Against the backdrop of the UK's net zero target, our 3 climate leaders from Landsec, M&G Investments and Lexica shared the secrets to their success.

-At our packed Climate Leaders Forum in London the panel comprised: Adrian Gault from the Committee on Climate Change; Owen Anderson from M&G Investments; Alexandra Hammond from ETL; and Brendan Rouse from Landsec.
+At our packed Climate Leaders Forum in London the panel comprised: Adrian Gault from the Committee on Climate Change; Owen Anderson from M&G Investments; Alexandra Hammond from Lexica; and Brendan Rouse from Landsec.
 Rich with experience in sustainability from different sectors and industries - public, healthcare, financial and property - they kept coming back to the following three themes of climate leadership.

 The Climate Leaders Forum centers around collaboration, this was felt strongly throughout the morning.
 Alexandra Hammond stressed to the event attendees the opportunities that arise through collaborating with each other and sharing data, sharing experiences and sharing knowledge.
 Cross-sector communication can uncover new ways of overcoming shared challenges in corporate climate action.